microsoft/query-builder-for-digital-twins/README.md

     var stringQuery = query.BuildAdtQuery();

+    /*
-    //SQL generated - uses 'IS_OF_MODEL' and 'IN' ADT query operator
+    SQL generated - uses 'IS_OF_MODEL' and 'IN' ADT query operator

     SELECT building
     FROM DIGITALTWINS building
     WHERE IS_OF_MODEL(building, 'dtmi:microsoft:Space:Building;1')
     AND building.name IN ['name1','name2']
+    */
     ```

     ``` csharp